On parameter loci of the H\'enon family: Introduction and Statements of Results

-We are thus led to define the complex tangency loci $\mathcal{T}^{\pm}$ to be the complex parameters for which the corresponding complex special pieces have tangencies (Definition~\ref{5.3}).
-Since $\mathcal{T}^{\pm}$ form complex subvarieties~\cite{BS0}, our problem is to wipe out their possible singularities.
-For this, we first verify the ``tin can'' condition (Theorem~\ref{tincan}) to prove that the projection from $\mathcal{T}^{\pm}$ to the $b$-axis is a proper map.
+We are thus led to define the complex tangency loci $\mathcal{T}^{\pm}$ to be the complex parameters for which the corresponding complex special pieces have tangencies (Definition~\ref{DFN:tangency_loci}).
+Since $\mathcal{T}^{\pm}$ form complex subvarieties~\cite{BS0}, our problem is to show that they are non-singular.
+For this, we first verify a certain condition (Theorem~\ref{THM:tincan}) to prove that the projection from $\mathcal{T}^{\pm}$ to the $b$-axis is a proper map.
 The transversality of the quadratic family $p_a(x)=x^2-a$ at $a=2$ yields that its degree is one.
-Therefore, it follows that $\mathcal{T}^{\pm}$ are complex submanifolds (Proposition~\ref{5.9}).
-This allows us to define the real analytic function $a_{\mathrm{tgc}}$ so that its graph coincides with the real part of $\mathcal{T}^{\pm}$ (Propositions~\ref{5.10} and~\ref{5.11}), which finishes the proof.
+Therefore, a version of the Weierstrass preparation theorem yields that $\mathcal{T}^{\pm}$ are complex submanifolds (Proposition~\ref{PRP:complex_loci}).
+This allows us to define the real analytic function $a_{\mathrm{tgc}}$ so that its graph coincides with the real part of $\mathcal{T}^{\pm}$ (Propositions~\ref{PRP:real_loci_positive} and~\ref{PRP:real_loci_negative}), which finishes the proof.

-The first significant ingredient in our proof is a new constriction of projective bidisks $\{\mathcal{B}_i^{\pm}\}_i$ in Theorem~\ref{quasitrichotomy}.
-In~\cite{BS2}, Bedford and Smillie have constructed a family of three bidisks in $\C^2$ called \textit{boxes} based on the puzzle pieces for the Chebyshev polynomial $p(z)=z^2-2$ which lies on the degenerated limit $b=0$ along $\partial \mathcal{H}^{\times}=\partial \mathcal{M}^{\times}$.
-It turns out that this family of boxes satisfies the crossed mapping condition only when $-0.5<b<0.4$ (see Appendix~\ref{appendixC}).
-Therefore, we introduce a new family of ``non-perturbative'' boxes with respect to certain projective coordinates based on the trellis formed by invariant manifolds in $\R^2$.
+The first significant ingredient in our proof is a new construction of projective bidisks $\{\mathcal{B}_i^{\pm}\}_i$ in Theorem~\ref{THM:quasitrichotomy}.
+The proof of~\cite{BS2} employed a family of three bidisks in $\C^2$ called \textit{boxes} based on the Yoccoz puzzle partition for $p(z)=z^2-2$.
+In this paper we show that these boxes satisfy the crossed mapping condition only when $-0.5<b<0.4$ (see Appendix~\ref{appendix:comparison}).
+We therefore need to introduce a new family of boxes which are intrinsically two-dimensional and are constructed based on the trellis formed by invariant manifolds in $\R^2$.
 This enables us to verify the necessary criteria for \textit{all} values of $b$, which is the basis of our discussion.
-However, there are two trade-offs of this new choice; one is that the new boxes can not be computed algebraically in terms of the parameter and another is that the combinatorics of the transitions between the new boxes is more complicated than in~\cite{BS2}.
-Due to these reasons, the numerical criteria on the behavior of boxes become impossible to verify by hand.
-To overcome this difficulty we introduce \textit{rigorous interval arithmetic}~\cite{Mo} and check several criteria.
+However, there are two trade-offs of this new choice; one is that the new boxes cannot be computed algebraically in terms of the parameter and another is that the combinatorics of the transitions between the new boxes is more complicated than in~\cite{BS2}.
+Because of this, the numerical criteria on the behavior of boxes become impossible to verify by hand.
+To overcome this difficulty we use \textit{rigorous interval arithmetic}~\cite{Mo} and check several numerical criteria.